 Amazon Shopper Panel

 Is there anything in the world that Amazon won’t turn its hand to?
 Their Shopper Panel app allows you to scan ten receipts per month in exchange for £5 worth of Amazon vouchers.
 But 10 is your limit.

 You can occasionally earn more by completing short surveys.

 You can also take a look at my post for the best receipt scanning apps.

 Which are the best apps to make money in the UK?

-My favourite apps to use, not in any particular order, are:
+My favourite apps money earning apps, not in any particular order, are: